 7. "I'm exceptionally organized, and at my last company, I was able to apply this skill to improve our process and increase ROI by 33%."

-Remember, when your interviewee asks "what makes you unique", she's really wondering "how will you help our company?"
+Remember, when your interviewer asks "what makes you unique", they're really wondering "how will you help our company?"
 At the end of the day, it's critical you tie your answer back to how you will solve problems for the company.